lerna-lite/lerna-lite/packages/publish/README.md

 > **Note** lifecycle scripts (`prepublish`, `prepublishOnly`, `prepack`, `postpack`) are executed after the field removal process and for that reason if any of these scripts are found, it will leave them in place and skip the removal whenever found.

+> **Note** this option will actually temporarily modify the actual `package.json` just before the publish process starts and will then revert the change after the publish process is completed.
+If for whatever reason, your publish process fails, it is possible that your each package, are now in an invalid state (e.g. `scripts` could be removed), so it very important to review your `package.json` after a publish failure.

 Removal of complex object value(s) are also supported via the dot notation as shown below.

 ```sh